 Abstract-Cellular networks are facing severe traffic overloads due to the proliferation of smart handheld devices and traffichungry applications.
 A cost-effective and practical solution is to offload cellular data through WiFi.
 Recent theoretical and experimental studies show that a scheme, referred to as delayed WiFi offloading, can significantly save the cellular capacity by delaying users' data and exploiting mobility and thus increasing chance of meeting WiFi APs (Access Points).
 Despite a huge potential of WiFi offloading in alleviating mobile data explosion, its success largely depends on the economic incentives provided to users and operators to deploy and use delayed offloading.
-In this paper, we study how much economic benefits can be generated due to delayed WiFi offloading, by modeling a market based on a two-stage sequential game between a monopoly provider and users.
-We also provide extensive numerical results computed using a set of parameters from the real traces and Cisco's projection of traffic statistics in year 2015.
-In both analytical and numerical results, we model a variety of practical scenarios and control knobs in terms of traffic demand and willingness to pay of users, spatio-temporal dependence of pricing and traffic, and diverse pricing and delay tolerance.
-We demonstrate that delayed WiFi offloading has considerable economic benefits, where the increase ranges from 21% to 152% in the provider's revenue, and from 73% to 319% in the users' surplus, compared to onthe-spot WiFi offloading.
+In this paper, we study how much economic benefits can be generated due to delayed WiFi offloading, by modeling the interaction between a single provider and users based on a two-stage sequential game.
+We first analytically prove that WiFi offloading is economically beneficial for both the provider and users.
+Also, we conduct trace-driven numerical analysis to quantify the practical gain, where the increase ranges from 21% to 152% in the providers revenue, and from 73% to 319% in the users surplus.